pnwrnaman/Legato/README.md

 ![Flutter](https://img.shields.io/badge/Flutter-3.0-02569B)
 ![Librosa](https://img.shields.io/badge/Librosa-Audio_Analysis-yellow)

-An end-to-end **Deep Learning application** that classifies music genres from raw audio files or real-time microphone recordings.
+**Legato** is an end-to-end **Deep Learning application** that classifies music genres from raw audio files or real-time microphone recordings.

 The system converts audio into **Mel Spectrograms**, processes them using a custom **Convolutional Neural Network (CNN)**, and serves predictions via a high-performance **FastAPI** backend to a **Flutter** mobile app.